-Take Part in Research: Join a Focus Group and Earn Money
+Take Part in Research: Join a Paid Focus Group

 I enjoy having a good discussion with friends.
 Our chat consists of a genuine (and polite) exchange of views, and does not degenerate into argument.
 At the end of our conversation we are still friends and have learned a little more about each other.
 Focus groups are a bit like that.
 They are a controlled dialog between strangers which takes place in a relaxed atmosphere.
 Not only are they fun, but you are paid a cash sum to take part.